 Thank you to the people at Ormond Beach First Christian Church for taking up a collection for me and also for the many cards and notes that came from your congregation.
 You all are a special group of people.
 I know at some point I will see you all and express my gratitude in person.

 Thank you to the people of Coastal Community Church in Sebastian for taking up collections for me even though Jon and I had only just started visiting your church.
-The few weeks we attended we were able to see your amazingly generous heart, I would never have guessed how soon I would be on the receiving end of your generosity.
+During the few weeks we attended we were able to see your amazingly generous heart, I would never have guessed how soon I would be on the receiving end of your generosity.

-Lakeside Fellowship, thank for your support and for helping put on Jon’s funeral.
+Lakeside Fellowship, thank you for your support and for helping put on Jon’s funeral.
 I think it was exactly how he would have wanted it.

 Thank you to those at Grace Center who have reached out and supported me.
 I miss you all and can’t wait to see you next month.

 To my friends, you know who you are, thank you for being a support to me in so many different ways.
-Our conversations and hang outs have kept me sane and given me a small slice of normal.
+Our conversations and hangouts have kept me sane and given me a small slice of normal.

 There really is no way I can adequately express my gratitude to you all.
-I’ve been wanting to write something like this for awhile but I never seemed to be able to find the right words.
+I’ve been wanting to write something like this for a while but I never seemed to be able to find the right words.
 In fact, what I have written here still does not feel enough.